+Prerequisite: Admission to program and co-requisite HIT 230 MEDICAL CODING SYSTEMS I. All HIT students must complete HIT 110 Medical Terminology, BIO 201 & 202 Anatomy and Physiology I & II prior to entering course, as well as receive permission from instructor.
 This course provides laboratory practice in medical coding.
 This course allows students to become proficient at skills learned in classification and coding systems theory classes.
 Students' competency is demonstrated by accuracy in medical coding.

-HIT 232 MEDICAL CODING SYSTEMS II: 3 credits
+HIT 232 MEDICAL CODING SYSTEMS LABORATORY II: 3 credits

+Prerequisite: Admission to program and co-requisite HIT 233 MEDICAL CODING SYSTEMS II.
+All HIT students must complete HIT 110 Medical Terminology, BIO 201 & 202 Anatomy and Physiology I & II prior to entering course, as well as receive permission from instructor.
 This course is a continuation of Medical Coding Systems I which is intended to develop an understanding of coding and classification systems in order to assign valid diagnostic and procedure codes.
 Instruction includes coding diagnoses and procedures; sequencing codes; analyzing actual medical records to identify data elements to be coded; validating coded clinical information, DRG assignment and case mix/severity of illness data.
 Students' competency includes demonstration of coding principles and applications (manual and/or computer assisted).
 CORE